The Meaning Of Cantinas

 Seth currently is a published song writer and awarded artist.
 In 2014 After a successful record release and 5 cuts with David Crowder, Seth stopped touring to fulfill this want to help new artists develop careers and other artists sustain and grow their careers.
 Seth offers a unique perspective to artist management and development.
 Having been the artist himself at one point, has an uncanny ability to see into the artists’ brain better than anyone.
 That coupled with his nurturing personality, Seth can see a need before it even presents itself.

-Jaclyn’s extensive background in production and camp experience makes her the ideal employee for Cantinas Foundation.
-Jaclyn effortlessly weaves her passion for reaching people through Christ with her experience in the arts and entertainment world.
+Taylor’s extensive background in business and ministry experience makes her the ideal employee for Cantinas Foundation.
+Taylor effortlessly weaves her passion for reaching people through Christ with her experience in the arts and business worlds.